 According to the Centers for Disease Control, about half of all Americans (47%) have at least 1 of 3 key risk factors for heart disease: high blood pressure, high cholesterol, and smoking.

 There are some risk factors for heart disease that you cannot control, like age or family history.
-But you can lower your risk by changing the factors you can control.
+But heart disease prevention means lowering your risk by changing the factors you can control.